Speaking out is the only way to end stigma

 Pandora blogs about how important talking is to changing attitudes.

-This is a guest blog from Pandora, part of a series to highlight our campaign to end mental health stigma, Time to Change.
+This is a guest blog from Pandora.
+It was part of a series to highlight the now-defunct campaign to end mental health stigma, Time to Change, which closed on 31st March 2021.

 I consider myself a fortunate person in that there are a wonderful – and rather diverse – range of people that I have the privilege of calling my friends.
 Generally, I've been very open with them and my relatives alike about my mental health difficulties – but there's one group with whom, until recently, I tended to keep my mouth shut.

-My partner is partially sighted, and as such his primary education was delivered in a school specialising in teaching children with visual (VI) and auditory impairments.
-After being reunited with a number of his schoolmates in his adulthood, I was pleased to also make their acquaintance, and am glad to report that I now consider them my friends too.
+My partner is partially sighted, and as such, his primary education was delivered in a school specialising in teaching children with visual (VI) and auditory impairments.
+After reuniting with a number of his schoolmates in his adulthood, I was pleased to also make their acquaintance.
+I am glad to report that I now consider them my friends.

-One thing that repeatedly surprised me about these otherwise lovely people, though, was their attitudes to my mental illness.
-They are open about their disabilities around the dinner table and, more formally, they vocally demand reasonable adjustments at work, raise money for related charities, and have been known to campaign politically on VI related issues such as traffic calming and electronic accessibility.
+However, one thing that repeatedly surprised me about these otherwise lovely people was their attitudes to my mental illness.
+They are open about their disabilities around the dinner table.
+More formally, they vocally demand reasonable adjustments at work, raise money for related charities, and campaign politically on VI related issues such as traffic calming and electronic accessibility.
 I think it's brilliant.

 You can tell there's a 'but' coming, can't you?
 Here it is.
 In my view, if you are pro-disability rights – as every right-thinking person should be – then you should be inclusive about the meaning of the term disability.
 Unfortunately, mental health problems can represent potentially very severe disabilities, just as physical ones can.